 The goods must confirm to Powys Trading Standards.

-The goods must be acceptable to the majority of the shop volunteers.
+The goods must be acceptable to the Shop Display Panel.

-The goods must be priced and labelled with a 2 letter code that is unique to you.
-This code will be given to you by the Treasurer.
+The goods must be priced to the nearest 50p or £1.00 and labelled with a 2 letter code that is unique to you.
+This code will be given to you by the Chair/Treasurer.

 Goods that are not priced and correctly coded, or are in any other way deemed unsuitable for display, will not be accepted.

 Paintings, prints and photographs that will be hung up for display must be strung so that they can hang safely and securely.
-A generic labelling system will be used for display alongside the work, but all work must be marked on the back with the following information - Title, Medium, Price and Shop Code.
+A generic labelling system will be used for display of all work – this will consist of Title, Medium, Price and Shop Code.

 You are advised to keep a record of the work you leave, for your own information.